 After being abandoned by his mother, Miguel was left in the care of his father who abused him and finally left him with his elderly grandmother who was not able to care for him.
 Miguel was then placed in Los Angeles County's child welfare system and lastly in the juvenile justice system due to behavioral issues.

-Ultimately and unfortunately, while the 17-year-old was living in his final placement - a structured, therapeutic setting with sprawling grounds, Miguel ventured into the orchard, climbed into a tree with his one arm, and hanged himself with a noose he had made.
+While the 17-year-old was living in his final placement - a structured, therapeutic setting with sprawling grounds, Miguel ventured into the orchard, climbed into a tree with his one arm, and hung himself with a noose he had made.
 His body was found nine days later by staff.

-Miguel's life magnifies the plight of so many of our youth today living in a structure lacking heart and soul, which strips our children of any sense of self esteem and self worth.
-In an interview with a social worker Miguel professed, "I have a heart, I care about people."
+Miguel's life magnifies the plight of so many of our youth today living in an environment where they do not receive the love and support they need, stripping our children of any sense of self-esteem and self-worth.
+In an interview with a social worker, Miguel professed, "I have a heart, I care about people."
 Miguel's voice cries out to be heard.